La Granja VIP (Mexican TV series)

 La Granja VIP is a Mexican reality competition television show based on the Swedish show The Farm created by producer Strix in 2001.
 It premiered on Azteca Uno on 12 October 2025.

 The show broadly follows the premise of other versions, in which a group of contestants, live together on a farm that is isolated from the outside world and compete for a cash prize.
 They must complete the daily tasks of a typical farmer while being continuously monitored during their stay by live television cameras.
 Throughout the competition, contestants are eliminated by public vote.

+In December 2025, the series was renewed for a second season that premiered on 6 September 2026.

 Format

 La Granja VIP puts a group of 16 celebrities, known as Farmers, living together on a farm and isolated from the outside world.
 The celebrities must work as a normal farmer, caring for animals, milking cows, planting and harvesting food, cleaning stables, and carrying firewood.
 The audience can view the celebrities inside the farm with the live feeds.
 Every day, the celebrities face competitions and activities such as the Foreman competition, The Duel, Assembly Wednesday, the Salvation competition, and Betrayal Friday.
 Each week, the audience will have the opportunity to vote to decide who leaves the farm, until the winner is chosen.